tersapp/testGit/readme.txt

 this is a test file.
 change first time.

-create a new brance is quick.
+create a new brance is quick&&&&&&simple.